yaelhayem/TDSADH18/docs/Elk_candy_closed_article.md

 &nbsp;''This is marzipan,'' Mr. Gruenebaum said. ''It was an institution.''

-&nbsp;Mr. Lulgjaraj, of Albanian descent, inherited the secrets of marzipan and chocolate-making from his father, Leka, who worked at Elk for 27 years, and bought it from Swiss-born Albert W. Hadener in 1990.
-Mr. Hadener bought the shop from the original owners, the Kramers, in 1961.
-Elk stands for Elizabeth and Ludwig Kramer.
-Mr. Lulgjaraj said he would look for another site in Yorkville to reopen.
+&nbsp;Mr. Lulgjaraj, of Albanian descent, inherited the secrets of marzipan and chocolate- making from his father, Leka, who worked at Elk for 27 years, and bought it from
+Swiss-born Albert W. Hadener in 1990.
+Mr.
+Hadener bought the shop from the original owners, the Kramers, in 1961.
+Elk stands for
+Elizabeth and Ludwig Kramer.
+Mr. Lulgjaraj said he would look for another site in
+Yorkville to reopen.

-Among the last customers was Kathy Jolowicz, a Yorkville historian.
-She picked up two cartloads of candy for the Zion St. Mark's Church's spring bazaar on Saturday.
+&nbsp;Among the last customers was Kathy
+Jolowicz, a Yorkville historian.
+She picked up two cartloads of candy for the Zion St.
+Mark's Church's spring bazaar on Saturday.
 Ms. Jolowicz, who grew up in Yorkville, recalled little care packages her mother used to sent her several decades ago at boarding school in Tarrytown.

-''She sent me chocolate candies,'' Ms. Jolowicz said, ''with different colored sprinkles -- nonpareils -- and lebkuchen.
+&nbsp;''She sent me chocolate candies,'' Ms.
+Jolowicz said, ''with different colored sprinkles
+-- nonpareils -- and lebkuchen.

-Jane Schnitzer, who moved to the neighborhood in 1974, always gave her eldest daughter, Annabel, marzipan for Easter, Christmas and Valentine's Day.
+&nbsp;Jane Schnitzer, who moved to the neighborhood in 1974, always gave her eldest daughter, Annabel, marzipan for Easter,
+Christmas and Valentine's Day.

-''I literally raised her on marzipan,'' said Ms. Schnitzer, whose daughter went to Brearley, on 83d Street, and is now a freshman at Barnard College. ''An awful lot of kids at Brearley will be disappointed.''
+&nbsp;''I literally raised her on marzipan,'' said
+Ms. Schnitzer, whose daughter went to
+Brearley, on 83d Street, and is now a freshman at Barnard College. ''An awful lot of kids at Brearley will be disappointed.''
 ROSALIE R. RADOMSKY